 (2) An alteration of the rules for the conversion of a co-operative with share capital to a co-operative without share capital cannot be passed until at least 2 weeks after a notice has been published in a newspaper circulating generally in the district in which the registered office of the co-operative is situated advising of the proposal to submit the proposed alteration to members of the co-operative.

+(3A) An alteration of the rules for the conversion of a non-distributing co-operative to a distributing co-operative does not have effect without the prior approval of the Registrar under section 103.

 (3) An alteration of the rules for the conversion of a co-operative must be approved by special resolution passed by means of a special postal ballot.

+(4) The Registrar may, by order published in the Gazette, exempt a co-operative or class of co-operatives from the requirements of subsection (3).

+(5) An exemption may be granted unconditionally or subject to conditions.

+[Section 28 amended by No. 7 of 2016 s.
+19.]

 Division 7 — Reviews

 29. Appeal against refusal to approve disclosure statement